-“A sampling of trails in Mission Trails Regional Park combining fire roads and singletrack.
+“A sampling of trails in Mission Trails Regional Park that combines fire roads and singletrack.”

 — Hiking Project Staff